 DO NOT APPLY to exterior murals.
 Because Hard MSA Topcoat dries to a less permeable, tighter film than our regular MSA Varnishes, it might inhibit moisture from escaping from the underlying surface and cause possible delamination.

-In addition, any paint or topcoat applied to a building, including interior or exterior walls, is considered an architectural coating and subject to regulations limiting the amount of VOC's (Volatile Organic Compounds) a product may have.
+In addition, any paint or topcoat applied to a building is considered an architectural coating and subject to regulations limiting the amount of VOC"s (Volatile Organic Compounds) a product may have.
 Murals painted directly onto these surfaces, therefore, will fall under the same guidelines and all paints, mediums, and varnishes being used will need to comply with the same rules.
-Containers that are 1 Liter (1.05 Quarts) or less in size, however, are currently exempt from these requirements.
+Containers that are 1 Liter (1.
+05 Quarts) or less in size, however, are currently exempt from these requirements.

 Call or email Technical Support for additional information or assistance.

 Clean all equipment immediately following application.
 Golden Hard MSA Topcoat should be cleaned from tools with the same solvent used for thinning, followed by soapy water wash and clear water rinse.

 When building up multiple coats, allow for 3 - 6 hours in between coats.
 Gently inspect the surface for tack, which may signify that the coat is not sufficiently dry.
 Let topcoat cure several days before packing or transporting art.
 During transportation and storage, avoid contact of the surface with packing materials, including glassine, bubble wrap or any other plastic.

 If milkiness or opacity occurs in topcoat layer, then

 If reflectance is not uniform, then

 If the Hard MSA Topcoat will not thin down, then

 When spraying, if the surface is very pebbly or textured, then